-- XXX.
-The school keeps an accurate record of each occasion an individual child is given or supervised taking medication.
+- The school keeps an accurate record of each occasion an individual child is given or supervised taking medication.
 Details of the supervising staff member, child, dose, date and time are recorded.
-If a child refuses to have medication administered, this is also recorded and parents/carers are informed as soon as possible. - XXXI.
-The school holds training on common medical conditions once a year.
-A log of the medical condition training is kept by the school and reviewed every 12 months to ensure all new staff receive training. - XXXII.
-All school staff who volunteer or who are contracted to administer medication are provided with training by a healthcare professional.
-The school keeps a record of staff who have had training. (use Annex F)
+If a child refuses to have medication administered, this is also recorded and parents/carers are informed as soon as possible. - The school holds regular training on common medical conditions.
+A log of the medical condition training is kept by the school and reviewed every 12 months to ensure all new staff receive training. - All school staff who volunteer or who are contracted to administer medication are provided with training by a healthcare professional.
+The school keeps a record of staff who have had training.